fdorrian87/thundastrike/README.md

 Second iteration will be to add additional functions, such as cancellations/rescheduling.

-Third iteration will aim to introduce an online payment rail between client and PT, offering refunds where necessary.
+Third iteration will aim to introduce an online payment rail between client and PT, offering refunds where necessary, and the ability for trainers to require a deposit at the point of session booking.